Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Introduction

-\end{theorem} \begin{remark}[On the size of $\tilde{C}$ and C] The constant $C$ is made precise in Proposition~\ref{prop:formal-decoupled-estimates} and depends linearly and quadratically on $\tilde{C}$.
+\end{theorem} \begin{remark}[On the size of $\tilde{C}$ and C] The constant $C$ is made precise in Corollary~\ref{cor} and depends quadratically on $\tilde{C}$.
 We made quite an effort to make the dependence of $\tilde{C}$ on the reference geometry, the time interval and the Lam\'e constants precise.
-See again Proposition~\ref{prop:formal-decoupled-estimates} for the precise dependencies.
+See again Corollary~\ref{cor} for the precise dependencies.

+Important is that the constant $\tilde{C}$ that appears in Theorem~\ref{thm:main} has not to be small.
+The size is reduced first to ensure a-priori that a self-intersection is excluded and second to compensate for the curved reference geometry.
+Large forces are admissible if the Lam\'{e} coefficients of the shell are large in comparison to its thickness, which resembled the case of a stiff thick solid.
+Indeed, for $c_0\to \infty$, we find $\tilde{C}\to \infty$.
+Moreover, when $\kappa_1,\kappa_2\to 0$ in Corollary~\ref{cor}, the estimates relate to the estimates derived in \cite{our-paper} for the flat case.
+This means the dependencies only differ by the fact that here pressure boundary values are considered. \end{remark}

+\begin{remark}[On the size of $\tilde{C}$ and C] The constant $C$ is made precise in Corollary~\ref{cor} and depends quadratically on $\tilde{C}$.
+We made quite an effort to make the dependence of $\tilde{C}$ on the reference geometry, the time interval and the Lam\'e constants precise.
+See again Corollary~\ref{cor} for the precise dependencies.